-- (1) The financial statements and notes, have been prepared in accordance with the Corporations Act 2001 and: - a) Comply with Australian Accounting Standards including Interpretations and other mandatory professional reporting requirements; and - b) Give a true and fair view of the financial position and performance of the Company and Consolidated Entity as at 30 June 2015, as set out in in the comprehensive operating statement, balance sheet, statement of changes in equity, cash flow statement and accompanying notes. - (2) In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (3) At the time of signing we are not aware of any circumstances which would render any particulars included in the financial statements to be misleading or inaccurate.
+- (1) The financial statements and notes, have been prepared in accordance with the Corporations Act 2001 and: - a) Comply with Australian Accounting Standards including Interpretations and other mandatory professional reporting requirements; and - b) Give a true and fair view of the financial position and performance of the Company for the year ended 30 June 2016, as set out in in the comprehensive operating statement, balance sheet, statement of changes in equity, cash flow statement and accompanying notes. - (2) In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (3) At the time of signing we are not aware of any circumstances which would render any particulars included in the financial statements to be misleading or inaccurate.